Skip to main content

 Scope and Contents

-This collection contains the papers of Moses Thatcher, Sr. and his family spanning the period of 1866 to 1923.
-This collection contains Moses Thatcher, Sr.'s diaries (in photocopy form, original diaries are in the possession of Brigham Young University), correspondence, papers concerning his family, and other papers.
-His diaries document his missionary service in Great Britain from 1866 to 1868, his Presidency of the Cache Stake from 1878 to 1881, his ordination as an L.D.S.
-Apostle in 1879, and his work concerning the opening of the Mexican Mission for the L.D.S.
-Church and the beginnings of Mormon colonization in northern Mexico.
-Other items included are Thatcher's two correspondence letter-books (1888-1890 and 1902-1903), a Memoranda Book (1879-1880) which contains information about his work in Mexico, and a family scrapbook.
-This collection also contains the missionary diaries of Moses Thatcher, Jr. (in photocopy form) spanning the period of 1891-1892, Moses Thatcher, Jr.'s papers concerning his studies at the Logan Brigham Young College, various biographical sketches, and other papers concerning family affairs.
-The Moses Thatcher Sr. family photo album, was removed and has been reassigned as part of the Thatcher Family Photograph Collection (P0036).
+This collection contains the papers of Moses Thatcher Sr. and his family spanning the period of 1866 to 1923.
+This collection contains Moses Thatcher Sr.'s diaries (in photocopy form, original diaries are in the possession of Brigham Young University), correspondence, papers concerning his family, and other papers.
+His diaries document his missionary service in Great Britain from 1866 to 1868, his presidency of the Cache Stake from 1878 to 1881, his ordination as a Church apostle in 1879, and his work concerning the opening of the Mexican Mission for the Church and the beginnings of Church colonization in northern Mexico.
+Other items included are Thatcher's two correspondence letter books (1888-1890 and 1902-1903), a Memoranda Book (1879-1880) which contains information about his work in Mexico, and a family scrapbook.
+This collection also contains the missionary diaries of Moses Thatcher Jr. (in photocopy form) spanning the period of 1891-1892, Moses Thatcher Jr.'s papers concerning his studies at the Logan Brigham Young College, various biographical sketches, and other papers concerning family affairs.
+The Moses Thatcher Sr. family photo album was removed and has been reassigned as part of the Thatcher family photograph collection (P0036)

 Laurel Thatcher Ulrich later donated a letter from Moses Thatcher in September 2011.